nightkr/rotx.py/README.rst

 Testing
 =======

 Testing is done using tox and Pythonbrew, run the following assuming both of these have been installed to run the tests::

     $ pythonbrew install 2.7.3
     $ pythonbrew install 2.6.6
     $ tox

+Why?
+====

+Because I was bored, and wanted an excuse to learn more about debian packaging.

 .. [#insecure] Disclaimer: The rotX algorithms are neither actually secure nor useful.